-When older adults aren’t able to afford their prescriptions, they can’t follow the doctor’s instructions and take necessary medication.
+When older adults cannot afford their prescriptions, they are less likely to follow the doctor’s instructions on dosage or frequency.

 It pays for costs related to a Medicare Part D prescription drug plan.

-Through the program, seniors could significantly improve their health and quality of life because they’ll be sure to get the medications they need.
+Through the program, seniors could significantly improve their health and quality of life because they'll be sure to get the necessary medications.

-We explain what the Extra Help program provides, who qualifies for it, and how to apply.
+We explain what the Extra Help program provides, who qualifies, and how to apply.

-How to apply for the Extra Help program
+How to Apply for the Extra Help Prescription Drug Program

 Even if someone doesn’t qualify for Extra Help now, they can reapply for the program any time if their income and resources change.